FelixKrueger/SNPsplit/docs/workflow.md

 # The SNPsplit workflow

-The general workflow for working with SNPsplit is:
+The general workflow for working with SNPsplit is outlined below (please note that steps 1-3 are only required as a one-off):

 1. Obtain the SNP annotation file from the [Mouse Genomes Project](https://www.mousegenomes.org/).
 The latest file is [v8 (12/2021)](https://ftp.ebi.ac.uk/pub/databases/mousegenomes/REL-2112-v8-SNPs_Indels/mgp_REL2021_snps.vcf.gz).